-Evaluation manual PPP EU part Chapter 8 Efficacy Evaluation manual PPP EU part Chapter 8 Efficacy Version 2.0; January 2014 Version 2.1; October 2016 Paragraph and page number Short explanation of old EM situation Paragraph and page number New situation in the updated E.M. entire document major revision needed. entire document There are no major changes regarding requirements for the efficacy dossier, but the document has been rewritten for clarity, and has been updated with links to relevant external guidance.
+Evaluation manual PPP NL part Chapter 8: Efficacy Version Date Paragraph Changes 2.0 January 2014 None.
+Original document.
+2.1 October 2016 entire document There are no major changes regarding requirements for the efficacy dossier, but the document has been rewritten for clarity, and has been updated with links to relevant external guidance.
+2.2 March 2019 1.6.1 also Updated hyperlinks in other parts of the document.
+Implementation of new EPPO standards (PP1/306 and PP1/307) Clarified the introduction of Leaf Wall Area.
+Updated hyperlinks in other parts of the document.